aosabook/500lines/functionalDB/chapter.md

 ### Storage

-A crucial feature of a database is storing data.
-In this chapter, we resort to the simplest storage mechanism which is holding the data in memory.
-This is not a real storage, certainly not reliable and real databases use far better storage mechanisms, such as holding the data in local disks to cloud-based storage.
-Still, in order to have a sense of proper software and not an ad-hoc program, our database access the storage via predefined set of APIs, and thus eliminating the dependency on any specific storage mechanism.
+So far, we have talked a lot about _what_ we are going to store, without thinking about _where_ we are going to store it.
+In this chapter, we resort to the simplest storage mechanism, which is storing the data in memory.
+This is certainly not reliable, but it simplifies development and debugging and allows us to focus on more interesting parts of the program.

-The APIs for accessing the storage are defined in the *Storage* protocol, and include functions for:

-* Reading an entity from the storage
-* Writing an entity to the storage
-* dropping an entity from the storage
+We will access the storage via a simple _protocol_ that will make it possible to add more durable storage providers in the future.

 ````clojure
 (defprotocol Storage